Specs / Specs

 Security posture

 • App installation tokens are short-lived (1 hour TTL), scoped to one installation, refreshed on demand.
-Cached in INSTALL_TOKEN_KV with 55min TTL so the token survives Worker recycles mid-execution.
+At V0 cached in Worker memory only; KV-backed INSTALL_TOKEN_KV (55min TTL across Worker recycles) is Planned (V1).
 No long-lived PATs.

 • R2 signed URLs for artifacts: TTL configurable per upload (default 30 days), can be revoked by rotating the R2 access key.